 Jack the Ripper, Dr. Hannibal Lecter, Charles Manson, the list goes on.
 We all wonder if something happened in the life of an individual to produce psychopathic tendencies, or was it a hardwired characteristic that lay dormant, awaiting an environment stimulus to explode and begin a cascade of terror?

 A trio of British researchers may have found an answer as they discovered differences in the brain which may provide a biological explanation for psychopathy.
-The results of their study are outlined in the paper ‘Altered connections on the road to psychopathy’, published in Molecular Psychiatry.

 The research investigated the brain biology of psychopaths with convictions that included attempted murder, manslaughter, multiple rape with strangulation and false imprisonment.

 Using a powerful imaging technique (DT-MRI) the researchers have highlighted biological differences in the brain which may underpin these types of behavior and provide a more comprehensive understanding of criminal psychopathy.

 According to researcher Dr. Michael Craig, “if replicated by larger studies the significance of these findings cannot be underestimated.
 The suggestion of a clear structural deficit in the brains of psychopaths has profound implications for clinicians, research scientists and the criminal justice system.”